+The Mainnet allows us to compute the holdings of any ERC-20 token by wallet address.
 To provide comparison across the top stablecoins, I report the largest holder and Herfindahl (HHI) index for the ten largest stablecoins in \autoref{tab:holding_table}.

-Gemini, Paxos, and Huobi USD have the most concentrated holdings.
-For all three, the largest holder has more than 50\% of the issue.
-Gemini's top holder is Curve.fi.
-Paxos and Huobi's largest holders are unnamed addresses, 0xe62...d4819b0322a for Paxos and 0xA9290...0D1e490C for Huobi.
+Binance USD, Gemini, Huobi USD, and Pax USD have the most concentrated holdings.
+For Binance USD and Gemini, the largest holder has more than 50\% of the issue.
+Both are the exchanges linked to the token, Binance 8 for BUSD and Gemini 4 for GUSD.

 I compare my stablecoin HHI estimates to those in the banking industry for context.
 At the county level, \citet{Meyer} found an average HHI of 0.3468.
-All of the tokens except for Gemini, Paxos, and Huobi are below that level.
-Based on Department of Justice (DOJ) merger guidelines, anything above 0.18 is ``highly concentrated".
+Binance USD, Gemini, Houbi and Paxos are above that level.
+Based on Department of Justice (DOJ) merger guidelines, anything above 0.25 is ``highly concentrated".
 Mergers which raise the HHI by 0.02 are also considered worth reviewing.
-By DOJ standards, six of the top ten tokens are ``not concentrated."
+By DOJ standards, seven of the top ten tokens are ``not concentrated."